versenv/versenv/README.md

 Are you suffering from any of these problems?

+- Different versions of kubectl should be used for each participating project.
 - Different team members have different versions of kubectl installed in their environment.
 - You have to explain to each person how to install the correct version of kubectl.
 - Even if you explain it, they don't always install the correct version of kubectl.